rimu911/tatc/README.md

 From there, the bot administrator can issue the `!join <channel>` command to join the specified channels.
 Further configuration can be done by the bot administrator, or the broadcaster (also known as the channel owner) by issuing the command `!config ...` on their respective live chats.
-All configurations are tied to their respective channels, and is  not globally shared.
+All configurations are tied to their respective channels, and is not shared globally.

 ### Administrative Commands